OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 For Microsoft-controlled advertising that appears in apps on Windows, you may use the opt-out linked to your personal Microsoft account, or opt out of interest-based advertising by turning off the advertising ID in Windows settings.

-Because the data used for interest-based advertising is also used for other necessary purposes (including providing our products, analytics, and fraud detection), opting out of interest-based advertising does not stop that data collection.
+Because the data used for interest-based advertising is also used for other required purposes (including providing our products, analytics, and fraud detection), opting out of interest-based advertising does not stop that data collection.
 You will continue to get ads, although they may be less relevant to you.

 You can opt out of receiving interest-based advertising from third parties we partner with by visiting their sites (see above).